This article has links to products and services we love, which we may make commission from.

 The menu offers soft drinks, tea, beer, wine and bespoke cocktails.

-Hakata-ya has a food delivery service as well as party catering.
+Hakata-ya has a food delivery service and party catering.

 Shinsen Sushi For Temaki and Tunes